 Components of a balanced budget

 A balanced budget consists of two primary components: revenues and expenses.
 Revenues include all sources of income, such as taxes, grants, and business earnings, while expenses cover government spending, operational costs, and investments.
 Proper management of both elements ensures financial stability and prevents fiscal deficits.
 For a budget to remain balanced, income must match or exceed expenditures, promoting economic responsibility.
 Governments and organisations must carefully plan revenues and control expenses to avoid debt accumulation.
-Each component plays a critical role in maintaining financial health and achieving economic objectives.1.
-Revenues
+Each component plays a critical role in maintaining financial health and achieving economic objectives.

 Revenues refer to the income generated by an individual, business, or government.
 In India, government revenues primarily come from taxation, public sector earnings, and external grants.
 Proper revenue management is crucial for maintaining a balanced budget and funding essential services.
 Increasing revenue sources helps in managing expenses effectively without accumulating debt.
 Diversified revenue streams provide financial stability and reduce reliance on a single source.
-Governments aim to expand revenue generation through various policies and economic reforms.- Tax revenue – Direct and indirect taxes, such as income tax, GST, and corporate tax, are the primary sources of government income.
+Governments aim to expand revenue generation through various policies and economic reforms.

 - Non-tax revenue – Includes dividends from public sector undertakings (PSUs), interest earnings, and service fees.